yuyatinnefeld/py_woocommerce_api/README.md

     json.dump(orders_data, f)
 ```

-8. transform the Json data for the revenue reporting
+8. transform the Json data for the revenue reporting with pandas